Bone Marrow Stem Cell Therapy

 Pain of this Procedure:

 There is minimal pain associated with this procedure.
 Some people may have some soreness around their pelvis along with some bruising for up to a week.
-You are provided with pain medication and muscle relaxers if needed for the procedure.
 There is minimal if any swelling or pain to the joint injected.

 Cost:

 No insurance plans currently cover this procedure.
 These expenses may be reimbursable through qualified Health Spending Accounts (HSA), Flexible Spending Account (FSA), Medical Savings Account (MSA), or Health Reimbursement Arrangement (HRA).
 Please contact your plan administrator for details.
-Deferred payment plans are available if you are interested.
-Our surgical scheduler can provide you with the details of this simple plan.
 The cost of this procedure covers the cost of the harvesting, processing and delivery of the cells.
 This does not include normal office visits including x-rays, co-pays, or additional therapies.
 When considering price comparisons, please realize the following:

 How long will these treatments last?